May 24-26, 2022

 The long-term objective is to provide an evolving, integrative model for learning and practicing virtual and field-based wilderness and wild & scenic rivers stewardship-related skills which address training needs and networking interests with experienced subject matter experts.

 The 2021 virtual event occurred May 24-28.
 There were 5 different learning tracks with a combined total of 70 sessions– Traditional Skills, Visitor Use Management, Wilderness 1 and 2, and Wild & Scenic Rivers.
 Participants included over 900 Forest Service employees, volunteers, and interagency and nongovernmental partners from across the United States, joined by international participants from Austria, Canada, Ecuador, and Jordan.
-Nearly all the sessions were recorded and are available through links in the 2021 NWSI Program:

 The Core Team’s efforts were recognized with a 2021 USDA Forest Service Chief’s Honor Award under the “Apply Knowledge Globally” category.